jaraonthe-dot-net/ASB/doc/Implementing Custom Commands.md

  - IMMEDIATE: immediate length <= parameter length
  - REGISTER:
-   variable referenced in argument must exist; referenced variable must be numeric; if parameter has group, register used in argument must have same group; argument's length range must overlap with parameter's length range (consider dynamic length - Register Argument has a complex calculation for its length range that is used here)
+   variable referenced in argument must exist; referenced variable must be numeric; if parameter has group, variable used in argument must have same group; argument's length range must overlap with parameter's length range (consider dynamic length - Variable Argument has a complex calculation for its length range that is used here)

  Tie-breakers are applied left to right to parameters; first parameter